jfodera/Fodera-Home/labs/lab02/README-my-obs.txt

 Q's:
-should the CSS in file be consisten with the order of the body?
+should the CSS in file be consisten with the order of the body? don't really have to

 What are the default contraints of a CSS box model on an element?
+   Yes there are, can check what they set to through chrome devtools inspect, or just set all to zero and go from there.

-Why can't I add padding to a pragraph type? 'p1' must be just straight up p, with a class selector Could only add padding-right to 'p1' and nothing else, why?
+Why can't I add padding to a pragraph type? 'p1' must be just straight up p, with a class selector, or id Could only add padding-right to 'p1' and nothing else, why? p1, p2 are not valid tags

-white-space: nowrap;?
+white-space: nowrap;
+   whitespace is preserved when read by browser